bsctl/kubelived/README.md

 We start off by telling keepalived to communicate with its peers over KEEPALIVED_INTERFACE.
 We set the instance state option to KEEPALIVED_STATE.
 This is the initial value that keepalived will use until the daemon contacts the other instances and hold an election.
 During the election, the priority option KEEPALIVED_PRIORITY is used to decide which member is elected and the decision is simply based on which instance has the highest number.
 We can force the priority of the keepalived instance but, in our implementation, if this option is left unassigned, the latest octet of the node's IP address is used.

 The KEEPALIVED_ROUTER_ID option should be shared by all the keepalive instances participating in the same multicast group.
 By default, keepalived advertises on the multicast group `224.0.0.18`.
-If multicast is not enabled on the network, alternatively, we can switch to unicast by defining a list of unicast peers specified into the KEEPALIVED_UNICAST_PEER option.
+If multicast is not enabled on the network, alternatively, we can switch to unicast by defining a list of unicast peers specified into the KEEPALIVED_UNICAST_PEERS option.

 Also, we can set up a simple authentication based on KEEPALIVED_PASSWORD for our keepalived instances to communicate with one another.